alphagov/govuk-network-data/README.md

 In the above example, the SQL query exists as `prelim_meta_standard_query_with_pageseq.sql` in the `$QUERIES_DIR` directory.

+## Which query to use?

+This depends on your question. `prelim_meta_standard_query_with_pageseq.sql` should be your default.
+It should cost about the same as `standard_query` but is slightly cleaner and has some additional meta data.
+You'll have to review the queries yourself to elucidate the precise differences.
+When you are more familiar you can write your own custom queries.
+Prior to using custom queries in the pipeline you should write them with the standard BigQuery Google compute tools so that you get an estimate of the cost of the query.

 ## Managing expectations

 The test code will take awhile to run (less than 10 mins).
 You should use `caffeinate` or prevent your machine